Saturday, October 25, 2014

 All runners (and zombies who pay $15) who have registered by the Sunday before the race receive this long-sleeved tech shirt (men’s/adult crew or women’s v-neck) at check-in.

-Although this is purely for fun, we will have prizes for fastest finishers and raffle winners (including Gazelle Sports gift cards, Walking Dead DVDs, zombie books, haunted house passes, etc.).
+Although this is purely for fun, we will have prizes for fastest finishers and raffle winners (including Gazelle Sports gift cards, Walking Dead DVDs, haunted house passes, etc.).

 The race will be professionally chip-timed by Epic Race Timing.

-We will give over 20% of our profits to Michigan Blood and the Michigan Blood Stem Cell Programs.
+We will give 15-25% of our profits (depending on number of volunteers) to Michigan Blood and the Michigan Blood Stem Cell Programs.
 Proceeds will allow runners and zombies to register for the Be the Match national marrow donor program at no charge.
 This is normally a $104 test.
 For more details on the cause and how you can support it, see below.

 Sunday, October 19